Important Texas Parole Information

 How do we help you?

-- I identify documents and information that are important without overwhelming the Members with excessive or unnecessary information;
+- Identify documents and information that are important without overwhelming the Members with excessive or unnecessary information;

-- I can guide the inmate on which courses to take to increase their chances of parole;
+- Guiding the inmate on which courses to take to increase their chances of parole;

-- I guide the family members & friends on writing letters of support to increase the inmate’s chances of parole;
+- Guide the family members & friends on writing letters of support to increase the inmate’s chances of parole;

-- I teach the inmate how to write a proper letter to the Board that will increase their chances of release;
+- Teaching the inmate how to write a proper letter to the Board that will increase their chances of release;

-- I ensure the parole documents are sent to the correct Board so that they will be properly considered;
+- Ensure the parole documents are sent to the correct Board so that they will be properly considered;

 - I present other mitigating facts or evidence that may help the inmate’s case;

 - Finally, appear before the Board to argue the inmate’s case in the light most favorable to him or her.

 - The parole eligibility date is not the date the parole board will meet and decide whether to grant parole.